New this week: ‘Becoming Cousteau,’ Gaga and Tony Bennett - NewsBreak

 MOVIES

-— The acclaimed documentary “Becoming Cousteau” finally makes it to Disney+ on Wednesday, Nov.
-24. The film takes an inside look at the life of Jacques-Yves Cousteau, the underwater adventurer, explorer and author who became a devoted environmentalist.
+— The acclaimed documentary finally makes it to Disney+ on Wednesday.
+The film takes an inside look at the life of Jacques-Yves Cousteau, the underwater adventurer, explorer and author who became a devoted environmentalist.
 Directed by Academy Award-nominated filmmaker Liz Garbus, “Becoming Costeau,” is, as the AP’s Jake Coyle writes, “A defining documentary portrait of the French oceanographer — the real-life Steve Zissou — as a fish only truly content below the surface.”

 — AP Film Writer Lindsey Bahr